 - Redirect or improve where you can.

-- Refocus with the following week’s plan.
+- Refocus on the upcoming plan.

 Review: Step-by-Step Guide to Prioritizing Your Time